rajtslegr/sm-fairplay/README.md

    - Points per match (weight: 1)

 This approach ensures the most balanced possible teams while maintaining computational efficiency.

+### AI-Powered Team Selection

+For more sophisticated team balancing, the application can use OpenAI's API:

+1. Complete player statistics are sent to OpenAI (all available data)
+2. The AI analyzes each player's performance metrics holistically
+3. Teams are formed using AI's expertise in balancing player abilities
+4. The AI determines the most relevant factors for team balancing without any predefined weighting formula

+The AI approach offers several advantages:

+- Uses all available player data for analysis
+- No predetermined formula or weighting system
+- Can discover patterns and relationships in player performance that fixed algorithms might miss
+- Adapts its analysis based on the specific characteristics of your player set

+Note: Using the AI-powered team selection requires an OpenAI API key.
+The key is stored locally in your browser's storage and is never sent to our servers.

 ## Running Tests